arun-k-shrestha/volume-control-computer-vision/README.md

 Volume Control is the main file, and Module is the secondary file with functions.

-Few lines of code might not run on window so window users should take a look at a youtube video - "Advanced Computer Vision with Python -Full Course" from freeCodeCamp.org
+Few lines of code might not run on window.
+So, window users should take a look at a youtube video - "Advanced Computer Vision with Python -Full Course" from freeCodeCamp.org